 It is that rare example when a sapphire back on a timepiece fully justifies its purpose: watching this beautiful piece of fine machinery is a pleasure of its own.

 As I have already stated, the case is slim.
-Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about exact thickness of the piece, but it is clearly almost as thin as a razor (figuratively speaking, of course).
+Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about the exact thickness of the piece, but it is almost as thin as a razor (figuratively speaking, of course).

-Although the case is plain it is not a problem here since its small size allows it to stay quite comfortably on the flat portion of your wrist.
+Although the case is plain it is not a problem here since its small size allows it to stay comfortably on the flat portion of your wrist.
 The horns are nicely curved though, making wearing it on a normal wrist even comfier yet.

 The only problem here, as it is often the case with ultra-slim watches, maybe the setting/winding crown: designed to look as proportional to the body as possible, it may be a bit too small to operate to persons with thicker fingers.
 Thankfully, the notching on this part is well articulated partially mitigating the problem.

 At the time of writing this review, the watch sported a relatively low price of €6000 for a version in steel and €13,400 for the one in rose gold.
 While many will find the sticker price a bit overwhelming, it is more than adequate for a piece of this level of refinement.